 Work from Home Tax Information

 In 2020, the COVID-19 pandemic shifted the location of work for many residents and local employees.
 For those who have changed their physical work location, the State of Ohio has changed the way you may pay your municipal income taxes.
-Learn more below about what this could mean for you in 2022.

 Working from home?
 Here’s what you need to know.

 Prior to the pandemic, State law required employers to withhold city income taxes for the place where the work was performed.
 This means if someone worked in Columbus and lived in Worthington, they paid Columbus income taxes.
 When many employees began working from home during the pandemic, the General Assembly temporarily allowed employers to continue to withhold to the city where the work was performed prior to the pandemic.
 This was known as the primary place of employment.
 This temporary accommodation for employers ended as of December 31, 2021.
 This means employers will return to withholding city income tax based on where the work is performed.
 For many, this is now their home city, or may be a hybrid of their home city and the city in which their employer’s office is located.

 What if I already both reside and work in Worthington?